Keeping Backstage Updated

 dependencies that they have between each other.

-To make the the version bump process even easier and more streamlined we highly recommend using the Backstage yarn plugin
+To make the version bump process even easier and more streamlined we highly recommend using the Backstage yarn plugin

 By default the bump command will upgrade @backstage